 Apple-Picking Do's and Don'ts

-Apples can be imperfect: blemishes, apple scab, nicks, or a single light bruise are all okay.
+Apples can be slightly imperfect: blemishes, apple scab, nicks, small bruises are all okay.

-You can pick over several days as they ripen and store them out of the sun and rain and away from critters.
+You can pick over several days as the tree ripens and store them away from sun, rain and critters.